songlab-cal/CherryML/README.md

     Args:
         tree: If `None`, then FastCherries will be used to estimate the tree.
-            Otherwise, you can provide your own tree, which should be of the CherryML Tree typr.
+            Otherwise, you can provide your own tree, which should be of the CherryML Tree type.
             NOTE: You can easily convert a newick tree (in format number 2) to the CherryML Tree type using:
             ```
             from cherryml.io import convert_newick_to_CherryML_Tree
             tree = convert_newick_to_CherryML_Tree(tree_newick)